 MAT 5900 Readings in Mathematics (3-6 credits).
 Topics to be arranged, depending on the interests and backgrounds of the students.
 Given only by arrangement with the instructor.
-Prerequisite: graduate standing or permission of department.

 MAT 8970 Thesis Research (1-9 credits).
 Preparation of MA or PhD Thesis under the supervision of adviser; credits will vary for masters and doctoral students.
 Prerequisite: graduate standing or permission of department.